Chocolate chip cookies taken up a notch with an extra egg yolk for chew, cornstarch for softness, and Biscoff spread for incredible flavor!

 - Bake the cookies for 9-10 minutes.
 Be sure to rotate the pan once or twice during bake time.
 The baked cookies will look extremely soft in the centers when you remove them from the oven; they will continue to “set” as they cool.
 Allow to cool for 5 minutes on the cookie sheet.
 Transfer to cooling rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
 Baked cookies freeze well, up to three months.
 Cookie dough balls freeze well too, up to three months.
 Bake frozen cookie dough balls for about 11 minutes.
 No need to thaw them.
 For more information, read my tips on freezing cookie dough.

 Try my Biscoff white chocolate oatmeal cookies next!